Emma Brooker: Reception

 For her portrayal of Emma, Mardell was nominated for Best Soap Newcomer at the 2018 Digital Spy Reader Awards.
 She placed fifth with 7.7% of the total votes.
 She was also longlisted in the Best Newcomer category at the 2018 Inside Soap Awards.
 Mardell was nominated in the Newcomer category at the National Television Awards in 2019 and won Best Newcomer at the 2019 British Soap Awards.
+Laura-Jayne Tyler from Inside Soap commented on Emma's lovelife, writing "It's a wonder she hasn't volunteered herself to the local nunnery".
+Following the news of Mardell's departure, Alice Penwill from the same magazine wrote that she would "miss" Emma.